...

 1. Introduction

 Power line fittings are the unsung heroes of modern electrical infrastructure.
-These small but vital components are critical in securing overhead transmission lines, ensuring mechanical stability, electrical safety, and efficient power delivery across vast distances.
+These small but vital components—often referred to as overhead power line fittings— are critical in securing overhead transmission lines, ensuring mechanical stability, electrical safety, and efficient power delivery across vast distances.
 Without high-quality, durable power line fittings, the reliable transmission of electricity over miles of towers would be impossible.

 This comprehensive guide will explore everything you need to know about power line fittings, including their definitions, essential functions, common types, and key factors to consider when selecting the right fittings for your project.
 Whether you are a utility engineer responsible for line maintenance, a transmission system designer planning new infrastructure, or a supplier of power hardware, this resource will equip you with the expert knowledge to make informed decisions and enhance power line reliability.